Autoimmune Stories: How Sarah Reversed Her Thyroid Symptoms and Antibodies By 90%

 1. What health issues are you dealing with and when did they begin?

 I was diagnosed with Hashimoto's Thyroiditis in 2016 and suspect I have at least been hypothyroid if not autoimmune for most of my life.
 I remember seeing a distinct change in my childhood photos between the age of seven and eight.
 I went from rosey cheeked and full of life to pale and subdued.
 My body began to whisper and symptoms started to emerge.
 I had a sensitivity to the cold, constipation and joint pain by age 15.
 I never really had the energy to play sport but didn't think much of it.
 By the time I was partying at university, I needed naps to get through the day.
 But again I just pushed on without another thought and put it down to having a busy schedule.
 When I went into the world of work at 23 I was experiencing bloating and my eyebrows were beginning to disappear.
 By the time I hit 28 and my stress was at an all-time high more symptoms crept in such as; daily muscle aches and pains, anxiety, low libido and PMS.
 When I was finally diagnosed in 2016, I was experiencing brain fog, puffiness, hair loss, more digestive issues and I was back to two-hour daily naps.
 As you can see, it took a long time for the body to give way and for a picture of ill-health to build.
-These symptoms were the result of nutrient deficiencies, H.pylori infection, low stomach acid / digestive enzymes and SIBO.
+These symptoms were the result of nutrient deficiencies, H.pylori infection, low stomach acid / poor digestion and SIBO/ IBS.
 Chronic stress and poor sleep played a huge part as well as food intolerances, a poor diet and a lack of exercise.
-Further down the line infections, gut dysbiosis, heavy metals, parabens and even environmental chemicals also come into the picture.
+Further down the line infections, gut dysbiosis, heavy metals, and even environmental chemicals came into the picture.

 2. Tell us about your diagnosis story, how long did it take to get a diagnosis?